 Normative HL7 V3 Clinical Statement Definition

+“An expression of a discrete item of clinical, clinically-related or public health information that is recorded because of its relevance to the care of a patient or other entity.
+Clinical or public health information can be expressed with different levels of granularity and therefore the extent and detail conveyed in a single statement may vary.
+To be regarded as a Clinical Statement, a concept must be associated with a patient or other entity in a manner which makes clear:

+Its temporal context

+Its relationship to the entity or entities

+In the case of an observation, its mood and presence, absence or value

+In the case of a procedure, its mood and status

+This clarity may be achieved by:

+Explicit representation; or

+Implicit application of defaults ONLY where explicitly modeled rules state the appropriate defaults."

+ANF Clinical Statements

-clinical statement represents an entry in the patient record that documents in a structured/computable manner clinical information related to the patient that is asserted by a particular source, recorded, and potentially verified.
+In the context of the ANF Model, a clinical statement represents an entry in the patient record that documents in a structured/computable manner clinical information related to the patient that is asserted by a particular source, recorded, and potentially verified.

 Clinicians author clinical statements and enter them into their organization’s electronic health record (EHR).
 Clinicians typically enter the information via a manner that we call here the clinical input form (CIF).
 However, the CIF is not a literal form that clinicians select and enter data in.
 Rather, it refers to the manner in which information is presented to the clinicians and how they enter the data, such as by constraining the information to allow only certain values to be entered, such as through a drop-down list or radio button, or breaking up large chunks of related information into smaller parts.